Ackee-Blockchain/trident/documentation/docs/basics/commands.md

  Corpus Size : 98, max: 1048576 bytes, init: 0 files
     Coverage : edge: 10345/882951 [1%] pc: 163 cmp: 622547
 ```

+#### Options

+- `-w, --with-exit-code` - Run the Honggfuzz with exit code, i.e. if it discovers crash the Trident will exit with exit code 1.
+- `-g, --generate-coverage` - Tracks code coverage during fuzzing and generates a JSON report upon completion.
+The coverage data can be visualized in your source code using our [VS Code extension](https://marketplace.visualstudio.com/items?itemName=AckeeBlockchain.solana).

 ---